Deep Value Gold Resources in Canada’s Yukon

-- Year-round access via paved/gravel roads, 17 km from grid power line, local labor and regularly scheduled air service
+- Golden Predator has year-round access via paved and gravel roads and is 17 kilometers from grid power line, local labor and regularly scheduled air service

-- Permits and licenses include a Type A Water License and a Class IV Mining Land Use Permit
+- Permits and licenses include a Quartz Mining License, Water License, and a Class IV mining land use permit

-- Mine life of 9 years with seasonal mining and crushing scheduled for 230 days per year at 7,500 tonnes per day and year round leaching
+- Mine life of nine years with seasonal mining and crushing scheduled for 230 days per year at 7,500 tonnes per day with year-round leaching

 - Open pit heap leach operation in combination of reprocessing former heap leach material

 - Recover 372,000 ounces of gold from eight open pits and old heap leach material